tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US170_CreatePersonalCashAccount.md

 # 2. Analysis

-In order to fulfill this requirement we need two pieces of data
+In order to fulfill this requirement we need four pieces of data

 -
     1. Cash Account Name - the designation of the cash account to add